 While taking another sip of coffee, I noticed a man walk in.
 He was the very definition of cool, looking like an extra in the sequel of "Superfly."
 As I realized that there wasn't a sequel, I began wondering did he seriously walk out of the house dressed like that.
 I gave him a courteous nod, hello.
 Then I finished eating my breakfast of delight, topped off with the coffee that could easily stand on its own without a cup.
 Ahhh!
 What a bitter memory to taste.

-My index finger fished around inside my pack of cigarettes, as if fishing my finger around was going to make more cigarettes appear.
-I grinned a bit as I found one; a bent one, right in the very corner of the fold.
+My index finger fished around inside my pack of cigarettes as if fishing my finger around was going to make more cigarettes appear.
+I grinned a bit as I found one, bent, in the corner of the fold.
 I perched it between my lips, as I rifled through my pockets, searching for a light.
-Right on cue, the beehive appeared again offering a light, as she whisked my plate away.
-Taking that first drag after a meal was contentment in a puff, while I pulled my old notebook out to finish the deed.
+Right on cue, the beehive appeared again, offering a light, as she whisked my plate away.
+The first drag after a meal was contentment in a puff, while I pulled my old notebook out to finish the deed.
 My scribing is what gets me through, but it is also what keeps me lost in yesterday.

 Through my burning eyes, I see a diner full of assorted characters screaming their individuality.
 Yet, when it boils down to it, they are just ordinary people.
 I am just a scriber of the stories their faces speak, while their mouths tell another.
 I spend each day writing the pain of others so that I can hide my own.
 It is something that becomes easier each day, as I write the memoirs of a breath.

 "Welcome to the place where the splinters of my brain resides.